kubevault/kubevault/docs/concepts/vault-server-crds/unsealer/google_kms_gcs.md

 ## googleKmsGcs.kmsProject

-`googleKmsGcs.kmsProject` is a required field that specifies the name of the projects under which key ring is created.
+`googleKmsGcs.kmsProject` is a required field that specifies the name of the projects under which the keyring is created.

 ```yaml
 spec: